English

 Logto has always been committed to the highest standards of security and flexibility and tends to use the most modern and performant solutions at its core.
 EC offers a winning combination of robust security and computational efficiency, making it an ideal fit for modern authentication and authorization needs.
 Therefore, EC has been our default signing key algorithm since the early stage of our product.

-Asymmetric encryption helps secure your JWT tokens in your auth system.
-Both EC and RSA algorithms are essential and popular algorithms in cryptography.
+Both RSA and EC algorithms are essential and popular algorithms in cryptography.
 Understanding the pros and cons and the mathematical principles behind these algorithms helps make better decisions for your application to work with an authentication and authorization framework.

 Logto will continue to explore and offer you a more secure and robust user experience.